 Alongside the longitudinal surveys, one-off surveys have been used to gather additional data on specific areas of interest.
 The most widely known of these was the Keeping Cool survey, which provided the indisputable evidence on air-conditioning usage that MS Australia used to successfully lobby the government and obtain electricity subsidies and other assistance to combat the practicalities of dealing with heat intolerance experienced by many of those with MS.

 The below sections provide summaries of the most recent AMSLS results.
-Please follow this link for the full list of publications.
+Please see the “Publications” tab for the full list of publications.
 If you would like more information on any topic, or the associated surveys, please contact the AMSLS team directly.

 The AMSLS has conducted numerous nationwide self-report surveys on topics as diverse as economic impact, employment, quality of life, service needs, air conditioning use and medication use (see below for details).